 Is it affordable?
-At a cost of \$3.50 per thousand gallons, that's 3gallons for 1 cent.
+At a cost of \$4.20 per thousand gallons, that's over 2 gallons for 1 cent.
 What are some possible contaminants?
 Microbial contaminants, such as viruses and bacteria, which may come from Sewage treatments plants, septic systems, livestock operations or wildlife.
 Pesticides and Herbicides from agriculture, storm water runoff or residential uses.